auth0/auth0-oidc-client-net/src/Auth0.OidcClient.MAUI/README.md

 Integrate Auth0 in a MAUI application targetting iOS, macOS or Android by using the `Auth0.OIdcClient.MAUI` SDK.

 > ℹ️ This SDK is available in **Beta**!
 Try it out today, any feedback is appreciated.
-Just as with any beta release, using this in production is highly discouraged.
+Just as with any beta release, **using this in production is highly discouraged**.

 ## Install the SDK